boilingdata/boilingdata-dsa-sdk/README.md

 # Data Source Applications (DSA) in BoilingData

-This repository is an SDK for creating data integrations into [BoilingData](https://www.boilingdata.com/).
+This repository is an SDK for creating data integrations into [BoilingData](https://www.boilingdata.com/) (Boiling).
 Essentially, this allows converting slow APIs into fast in-memory analytics SQL caches, on-demand, that you query with SQL and, join with other data integrations or with more static data on S3 Data Lake.
 Fast embedded databases are leveraged to deliver high analytics performance with data in-memory.

-## TL;DR
+## Summary

-APIs, applications, code, etc. can be integrated into [BoilingData](https://www.boilingdata.com/) as SQL Tables.
+APIs, applications, code, etc. can be integrated into [BoilingData](https://www.boilingdata.com/) (Boiling) as SQL Tables.
 We call these Data Source Applications, DSAs.
 A DSA is a JSON that describes 1) required parameters and a 2) JS function template.

-Function templates are rendered with the parameters parsed from the SQL.
-BoilingData calls this function with a pre-defined set of parameters, like with an instantiation of the NodeJS AWS SDK (`aws-sdk`), and AWS `region`.
+Boiling renders the function tamplate with the parameters parsed from the SQL and calls it with a pre-defined set of parameters, like with an instantiation of the NodeJS AWS SDK (`aws-sdk`), and AWS `region`.

-> You can install JS function templates into BoilingData and use them in your SQL with the Table Function SQL syntax.
-See BoilingData on how to manage your DSAs (list, install, update, etc.).
+> You can install JS function templates into Boiling and use them in your SQL with the Table Function SQL syntax.
+See www.boilingdata.com on how to manage your DSAs (list, install, update, etc.).

 ```sql
   SELECT  key, size